Frequently Asked Questions

 Will there be daily temperature or symptom checks for attendees?

 Not at this time.
-All attendees will be strongly encouraged to monitor themselves for any COVID-19 symptoms and to immediately isolate and notify SBM staff if they develop symptoms.
+All attendees will be strongly encouraged to monitor themselves for any COVID-19 symptoms and to obtain a COVID-19 test if they develop symptoms.

 Will rapid testing be available at the meeting?

 Not at this time.
-The city of Baltimore has a list of nearby locations for obtaining COVID-19 testing if needed.
-These locations in particular are close to the conference hotel.
+Maricopa County has a list of locations for obtaining COVID-19 testing if needed.
 Attendees are encouraged to bring their own test kits, and can obtain them free from the U.S. government.
 SBM also encourages use of the NIH’s online When To Test Calculator.

-What if my institution has a travel ban that includes the meeting dates and prohibits me from presenting?
+What if my institution has a COVID-19 travel ban that includes the meeting dates and/or location, and prohibits me from presenting?